A key inflation gauge tracked by Fed remained high in March

 And on Thursday, the government reported that the economy expanded at just a 1.1% annual rate in the January-March quarter, much less than the 2.6% growth in the previous quarter.

 Even as the economy slows, Fed officials have indicated that they intend to keep borrowing rates high through the end of the year.
-Many economists say they fear that this may prove more than the economy can handle without succumbing to a recession — and more than necessary to tame inflation.

-Analysts have also expressed concern that last month’s collapse of two large banks is causing the banking industry as a whole to pull back on lending to shore up the industry’s financial health.
+Analysts have expressed concern that last month’s collapse of two large banks is causing the banking industry as a whole to pull back on lending to shore up the industry’s financial health.
 Tighter credit standards could make it harder for businesses to borrow and expand, slowing the economy even further.

 At the Fed’s meeting in March, its economic staff forecast that the U.S. economy would fall into a “mild recession” this year, in part because of the economic impact of the banking industry’s turmoil.